 There are people (even in the web hosting business) who see overselling as bad as “unlimited bandwidth” or even worse.
 These are often the ones who do not oversell bandwidth and they feel very strongly that they’re right about this matter.
 Unfortunately they often forget that they are overselling too.

 Yes, they are overselling because their upstream oversells.
 If the upstream oversells, their own bandwidth quota is oversold, so if they were given the right to use 700 GB of bandwidth, the upstream in fact estimated that they would use let’s say 600 GB.
 So, if that hosting company promises a total of 700GB, the service is in fact oversold.

-Now the bad part of overselling is that it’s being abused by hosts that don’t know what they’re doing.
+- Now the bad part of overselling is that it’s being abused by hosts that don’t know what they’re doing.
 Often the host assumes that it’s bandwidth and space that it sells.
-That kind of host thinks that as long as it provides bandwidth and space (and from time to time support ) everything will be OK.
+That kind of host thinks that as long as it provides bandwidth and space (and support) everything will be OK.
 But that’s not all it sells!
 If that’s the plan, the host, and sometimes the customer, risk to lose everything because a server is more than space and bandwidth.